 Don’t be afraid to turn down work because they offer too low a price for your standards.
 Brands always have a budget, they just have to decide where they want to spend it.
 Last month I turned down a job because it paid too low and this month the same company came back and met my price.
 If you don’t set and stick to your rates, you’ll never get paid your rates.
 Remember, for each time a blogger works for free, a brand will refuse to pay another blogger for the next job.
 Everything we do in the industry has a knock-on effect.
 We all have a duty to push the industry towards fair payment for all.

 How did I set my rates?

 Honestly?
 Trial and error.
-I was lucky and knew a bit from freelancing for newspapers but I still had to figure it out on my own.
-My best advice, speak to blogger friends with the same size following as you and get an idea of what they ask for.
-Set a guideline rate and then add 10-20% – I always ask for a bit more than I will settle at so there is room to negotiate and find a price that works for both the brand and myself.
-Remember, you have to get it wrong a few times so you can figure out your own standard.
+I was lucky and knew a bit from freelancing for newspapers.
+But I still had to figure it out on my own.
+Speak to blogger friends with the same size following to get an idea of what they ask for.
+Set a guideline rate and then add 10-20%.
+I always ask for a bit more than I will settle at so there is room to negotiate.
+This gives space to find a price that works for both the brand and myself.
+Remember, you have to get it wrong a few times to figure out your own standard.
 But practice makes perfect and the only way to learn, is by trying!

 What are your top tips for pitching to brands?
 How did you set your rates?